MikeMaximus/gbm/GBM/readme.txt

 Important Upgrade Information:

-A very small percentage of users may experience the following error message after upgrading to this version:
+If you've used a pre-release of v0.96, you may experience the following error message after installing this version.

 Column 'CompressionLevel' does not belong to table Table.